 - More detailed feedback

 Likewise, employees identified as “high potential” could be more likely to advance as a result of their leadership’s expectations, not as a result of actual potential.
-It reasons then that all employees could perform better if provided good management practices too often reserved for HIPOs:
+It stands to reason, then, that all employees could perform better if provided with the management practices that are too often reserved for HIPOs, including:

 - Responsibility and decision-making